THAT NIGHT – EXTRAS WORLD

 They reached the third floor.

-Min-ji waited in a sterile room filled with equipment Yoo didn't recognize.
+Min-ji waited in a sterile room filled with equipment Yoo didn't even recognize.

 "Welcome.
 Let's begin."